banrovegrie/old-site/README.md

     ```

-# Communication of meaning is achieved through 'words' and 'grammatical structures' alone
+# Communication of meaning is achieved through words and grammatical structures alone

 Created: Apr 21, 2020 11:57 PM